Jahia/widen-asset-picker/README.md

     ![](./doc/images/002_widenReference.png)

 1. When user click the field *Media Content* in the form above, the React application `Widen Picker` is launch in iframe.
-    By default, lazyload is false and the application executes an AJAX call to the widen API endpoint to populate the picker -
+    By default, lazyload is false, and the application executes an AJAX call to the widen API endpoint to populate the picker -
     [more details here](#widen-picker).

     *The picker uses the Widen API : [Assets - List by search query](https://widenv2.docs.apiary.io/#reference/assets/assets/list-by-search-query)*.